January 17, 2023

 Expect rising automation and deployment of AI/ML, supply chain agility & cost, food innovation, and demand for consumer transparency and sustainability

 By Marcel Koks, Infor Senior Industry & Solution Strategy Director, and Mikael Bengtsson, Infor Go-to-Market Director

-As we look forward to 2023, the food & beverage industry will explore new avenues for products, sourcing, and technology to become better equipped for the unexpected.
-The industry has been greatly affected by consumer preferences in the last decade, which has catalyzed and pushed businesses to innovate quickly.
-Food & beverage organizations will further lean on cloud-based solutions to get to the next level in 2023 and scale their businesses to meet consumer demand while addressing the pressures of supply chain instability and climate change.
+As we roll into 2023, the food & beverage industry will explore new avenues for products, sourcing, and technology to become better equipped for the unexpected.
+The industry has been greatly affected by consumer preferences in the past decade, which has catalyzed and pushed businesses to innovate quickly.
+Food & beverage organizations will further lean on cloud-based solutions to get to the next level in 2023, and will scale their businesses to meet consumer demand while addressing the pressures of supply chain instability and climate change.

 Anticipated trends and predictions that food & beverage organizations should consider in 2023 include:

 - Supply chain agility & cost: Disruption is the new normal.
 An unpredictable future is the only certainty we know for the global supply chain.
 Coupled with the inflation of commodity prices and other external factors such as geopolitical tensions and the global chip shortage, the food & beverage supply chain needs agility in planning to spot issues sooner and meet demand.
 Food manufacturers need to be agile and plan for the unexpected with frequent changes in demand and supply and keep a close eye on its impact on production.
 Food & beverage businesses will diversify their raw material and supplier options further in 2023 to make up for supply disruptions.
 Organizations will need to meet demand as accurately as possible to ensure smooth operations and optimize production.